mattgdev/codewars/reversed-strings/README.md

 Problem:
-Given a string, reverse the string. https://www.codewars.com/kata/reversed-strings/train/javascript
+Given a string and an array of integers representing indices, capitalize all letters at the given indices https://www.codewars.com/kata/reversed-strings/train/javascript